This page has been machine-translated from the original page.

 Conditional Branching

-WinDbg commands or script internals can handle conditional expressions like the following.
+Within WinDbg commands or scripts, you can use conditional expressions like the following.

 .if (Condition) { Commands }